isimyi/frontend-project-lvl1/README.md

 [![asciicast](https://asciinema.org/a/413676.svg)](https://asciinema.org/a/413676)

 #### Brain Progression
-Find missing number in progression
+Find missing number in progression.

 To run the game, do
 ```